Cold weather and your joints

 German Shepherd running in a field

 These large, agile, intelligent and muscular dogs are considered one of the best working breeds.
 But their size means they’re more likely to get stiff joints.
-Like many purebreds, German Shepherds are biologically susceptible to joint stiffness, as well as other health issues.
+Like many purebreds, German Shepherds are susceptible to joint stiffness.

 1. Pugs